hiiamboris/red-wiki/[DOC]-issue!-vs.-ref!.md

 #### String

-`ref!` belongs to `any-string!` typeset, which is an umbrella term for mutable string-like series, other examples being `tag!` or `file!`.
+`ref!` belongs to `any-string!` typeset, which is an umbrella term for string-like series, other examples being `tag!` or `file!`.
 Internally, such strings are mutable binary buffers containing UTF-8 data; they are allocated on the heap and reclaimed by the garbage collector when no longer needed.

 `any-string!` values are extremely flexible and versatile but can become a performance bottleneck in cases where intensive lookup operations are needed.
 Note also that two strings, while being identical in form and content, still require separate buffers to hold their data.